Open a French Bank Account

 Did you know it's possible for foreigners to open a French bank account without actually travelling to France?

-Many of our clients prefer to organise their banking before arriving in France, to spend their time focusing on a property search or simply enjoying their holiday.
 Travel to France is not necessary to open your French bank account however you will need to provide certified identification in most cases.

-France Home Finance will open a French bank account for you as a part of our French mortgage broker service.
+France Home Finance will open a French bank account for you as a part of our French mortgage broker or Paris property search service.
 A France Home Finance advisor will walk you through the process to open your French bank account in just a few easy steps.
 Some French banks will require that you open a current account if you are taking a mortgage with them so it is often best to wait until you have finalised your mortgage choice before opening an account.
+Others may not require it so if you alreay have an account, opening a new account is not necessary.

 Testimonials